CasperGrey/Buddy/README.md

 ### Initial Azure Setup

-The project includes an automated setup process for Azure authentication and GitHub Actions configuration:
+The project includes an automated setup process for Azure authentication and GitHub Actions configuration.
+This process creates an Azure AD application named "buddy-chat-github" that handles GitHub Actions authentication.

+> **Important**: If you need to create the Azure AD application manually, use exactly this name: "buddy-chat-github"
+> The current app ID is: 0647e6ef-baed-4bfa-8b8e-22e92502987e

 1. Create a GitHub Personal Access Token (GH_PAT):
    - Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)